 HCLL has also implemented a grievance procedure that can be issued by parents to address any league related issue.
 You can review the grievance procedure here: HCLL Grievance Procedure.

 All children between the ages of 4 and 12 living within league boundaries are eligible to play.
-Please refer to the home page of our website for a detailed map on the "League Boundaries" link.
+Please refer to the home page of our website for a detailed map on the "League Boundaries" page.

 Player registration open online in December.
-Please check the "Registration" link on the homepage for additional information and registration fees for the upcoming season.
+Please refer to the "Registration" page on the homepage for additional information and registration fees for the upcoming season.

 HCLL Divisions and Age Groups*